Full Body Burial at Sea in California

 Shroud colors for full body burial at sea

-We recently prepared a casket for a veteran who chose to have his burial off a military ship at sea.
-We held him at our facilities for about ten months before a military had a ship available for this service.
-The video below shows the preparation of the casket for a sea burial that we recently did with the Navy for this veteran.
-Civilian full-body burial at sea is also an option for the general public.
+We recently prepared a casket for a veteran who chose to have his burial off a United States Navy military ship at sea.
+We held him in our care for approximately ten months until a military vessel became available for the service.
+The video below shows the preparation process for this burial, coordinated in accordance with U.S. Navy requirements.

-Full-body burial can be a wonderful option for individuals who have a special attachment to the ocean.
-Perhaps people who spent their lives on the water, such as Navy personnel, fisherman, or someone to who this type of burial appeals.
+Full-body burial can be an excellent option for individuals who have a special attachment to the ocean.
+This option is often selected by individuals who spent their lives on the water, including Navy personnel, fishermen, or others with a strong connection to the sea.

 Perhaps there is a traditional church service before the full body sea burial, and the family wishes for a more elaborate casket.

-Basic ray metal casket for full body burial at sea
+Basic metal casket for full body burial at sea

 A wooden casket cannot be used for a few reasons.
-Most importantly, it is not allowed by the EPA.
-It will also not degrade nearly as quickly; wook caskets are generally much heavier and, as a result, more difficult to handle on the deck of a ship on the ocean.
+It does not degrade appropriately in the marine environment; wood caskets are generally much heavier and, as a result, more difficult to handle on the deck of a ship on the ocean.
 Wood is also positively buoyant (it floats), so it would require more ballast to sink, adding to the issue of handling the casket in choppy seas.

 No Non-Biodegradable Items

-At least twenty 2-inch holes must be drilled in the casket to allow water in and the air to leave, resulting in it sinking rapidly.
+At least twenty 2-inch holes are drilled into the casket to allow water in and the air to leave, resulting in it sinking rapidly.
 For privacy, we may cover the holes with cloth or paper so the body is not visible to passengers.
 However, we cannot use plastic containing adhesives or tape.

-The funeral home will also place metal straps around the casket to ensure the casket stays closed.
+The funeral home will also place metal straps around the casket to ensure the lid stays closed.

 Lastly, the casket must be delivered and held on the ocean floor.
-To ensure this additional weight (ballast) is placed in the coffin.
+To ensure this, additional weight (ballast) is placed inside the coffin.
 This is done to achieve a total weight of at least 300 lbs.
 This additional weight offsets any buoyancy from the body and casket itself.
 More weight will be placed toward the feet, allowing for the feet to sink first.

 Strapping and hold specification for sea burial casket